 Jordy Nelson

 Before he became an NFL Pro Bowler, Jordy Nelson was a high school quarterback from Riley, Kansas.
-His dream was to play college football at the highest level, but by the end of his senior year he had not received a single DI offer.
+His dream was to play at the highest level, but by the end of his senior year he had not received a single DI offer.
 This did not stop Nelson from pursuing his dream.
 He enrolled at Kansas State University and walked onto the football team as a defensive back.
 Eventually he was moved to wide receiver and played well enough to be named a Consensus All-American, First-Team All-Big 12, and an NFL draft pick.

 Related: 5 Best Walk-Ons in College Football History